sora-xor/sora-docs/src/ceres/governance.md

 # Ceres Governance platform

 The [Ceres Governance platform](https://dapps.cerestoken.io/governance) is an essential step towards decentralization.
-Ceres token holders are able to influence decisions concerning the project such as proposing or deciding on new feature proposals.
+Ceres token holders can influence decisions concerning the project, such as proposing or implementing new features.